1jour1vin

 4.2/5 (5 customers)

-This is a rich Brouilly, with beautiful substance, opening up to the eye with a ruby color.
-Its aromas of fresh grapes, red garden fruits, and natural elegance make it a very feminine wine...
+Here is a rich Brouilly with beautiful body, revealing a ruby hue to the eye.
+Its aromas of fresh grapes and garden-fresh red berries, combined with its natural elegance, make this a very feminine wine...
 An invitation to pleasure!

 Buy your Thivin wines at the best price in a private sale!